hanggrian/IIT-CS425/assignments/homework1_3.md

 ![Screenschot for answer 16.](https://github.com/hendraanggrian/IIT-CS425/raw/assets/sailing-db/16.png)

+## Problem 17

-## 17. Get names that are in both the sailors and the captains relations.
+> Get names that are in both the sailors and the captains relations.

 ```sql
 SELECT `Sname` FROM Sailors